telegram-bot-csharp

 Telegram.Bot is an open-source library designed to simplify the development of Telegram bots in .NET applications.

 Telegram is one of the most popular messaging platforms.
-One of its advantages is that it has a robust yet very simple API for creating bots that can interact with users, and even with other bots.
+One of its advantages is a robust yet very simple API for creating bots that can interact with users, and even with other bots.

 Telegram.Bot is a C# library that facilitates integration with the Telegram API to create and manage bots.
-It allows the implementation of functionalities such as sending and receiving messages, handling commands, among other features.
+It allows the implementation of features such as sending and receiving messages, command handling, among other functions.

 Main features,